ALS Guidance

 Tobii/Dynavox

-The Dynavox of yesteryear, a bulky freestanding device that includes hardware and software in one, is obsolete in the age of mobile devices for anyone willing to use a phone or tablet.
+The Dynavox of yesteryear, which is the first word many people think of when looking at eye gaze options, is a bulky freestanding device that includes hardware and software in one, but is obsolete in the age of mobile devices for anyone willing to use a phone or tablet.

 pceye has the Tobii software built in but is much more expensive, so I see no point in buying either one as yet before seeing what you can do for free in iOS and Mac.